dotnet/csharplang/proposals/low-level-struct-improvements.md

 Span<int> ScopedLocalExamples()
 {
     // Error: `span` has a safe-to-escape of *current method*.
 That is true even though the
-    // initializeer has a safe-to-escape of *calling method*.
+    // initializer has a safe-to-escape of *calling method*.
 The annotation overrides the
     // initializer
     scoped Span<int> span = default;
     return span;